pingcap/docs/tidb-cloud/select-cluster-tier.md

 The hibernation does not affect your data stored in the cluster but only stops the monitoring information collection and computing resource consumption.

-During the hibernation, the status of the cluster is still displayed as **Normal**, and you can see a message about hibernation in the TiDB Cloud console.
+During the hibernation, the status of the cluster is still displayed as **AVAILABLE**, and you can see a message about hibernation in the TiDB Cloud console.

 Anytime you want to use your Developer Tier cluster again, just [connect to your cluster](/tidb-cloud/connect-to-tidb-cluster.md) using your MySQL client driver or ORM framework as you usually do.
 The cluster will be resumed within 50 seconds and back to service automatically.